emailbox/minimail_mobileapp/README.md

 If you encounter an issue not already on GitHub Issues for this repository, please add it with as much info as possible!

 ## Contents of this Repository
 Source for the minimail mobile email client for Android.
-The app works in conjunction with a server-side component (receiving and sending emails, Push Notifications, leisure filters) and the Emailbox API (https://getemailbox.com/docs).
+The app works in conjunction with a server-side component (receiving and sending emails, Push Notifications) and the Emailbox API (https://getemailbox.com/docs).

 ## Requirements to run:
 - Android Phone running 2.2+ (CSS not optimized for Tablets)